There are some strange animals in the cosmic zoo, many of which are stellar remnants.

 15 QUASARS - Quasars are the cores of young, energetic galaxies.
 Tremendous radiation is emitted!
 They are up to 12 billion light-years away and probably no longer exist.

-16 COSMIC RAYS - Cosmic rays are particles coming from the Galaxy.
-They are pieces of atoms, remnants of supernova explosions traveling close to the speed of light.
+16 COSMIC RAYS - Cosmic rays are particles.
+They are pieces of atoms from supernova explosions.
+They travel close to the speed of light.
 They are not part of the electromagnetic spectrum.

 18 NEUTRINOS - It used to be protons, neutrons & electrons.
 Sub-atomic particles now proliferate: quarks, bosons, muons, gluons & neutrinos.
 Neutrinos are like electrons but have no electrical charge.
 Billions of neutrinos from the sun pass through our bodies.